rbennett24/UCSC-EGG-lab/EGG_Lab_Manual_Nov2.md

     * We should see we like audio recorded through the machine, since this does not require the additional step of syncing, which adds the possibility of extra complications (especially for experiments, but maybe not as bad for fieldwork?)
+  * Based on Ryan's Summer 2019 fieldwork in Guatemala, recording EGG signal and audio simultaneously from the machine introduces artifacts in the recordings
+  * Conclusion: record audio separately and synchronize later; may need to check with Glottal Enterprises to see if they have an idea why this is happening and if it can be fixed

 4. Position the electrodes
   * Plug the electrodes into the electrodes jack on the front panel